PM Modi to address two town halls in Kerala on Friday | ExBulletin

 Modi will return to Thiruvanathapuram to address a meeting at Greenfield Stadium at 5 p.m.

-The Prime Minister was in the state on March 30 to speak at a public meeting in Palakkad where “Metroman” E Sreedharan was dispatched by the BJP.
-PTI UD BN BN
+The Prime Minister was in the state on March 30 to speak at a public meeting in Palakkad where “Metroman” E Sreedharan was sent by the BJP.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online